VJZ-Corp/vjz-corp.github.io/openings.md

 ---

 # Roblox Division Job Positions Status Page
-Please check here to ensure the job slot you are applying for is open.
-Positions which are closed will be marked red and positions that are open will be marked green.
+PPlease check here to ensure the job slot you are applying for is open.
+Closed positions will be marked red, and open positions will be marked green.
 Please do not apply to a closed job position.
-We will automatically ignore those applications.
+We will automatically ignore such applications.

 ## Scripting / Programming
 🔴 Chief Scripting Engineer